Master of Occupational Therapy (M.O.T.)

 27 months, full-time

-Occupational therapy students are provided four different clinical experiences during the course of the program.
-Two Level I rotations, a total of 40 hours each, are concurrent with the academic program.
-Two Level II rotations are full time for 12 weeks each during the Spring Quarter of the second year, and the Fall Quarter of the third year.
+Occupational therapy students are provided a number of different clinical experiences during the course of the program.
+Level I rotations are concurrent with the academic program.
+Level II rotations are full time for 12 weeks each during the Spring Quarter of the second year, and the Fall Quarter of the third year.

 Individuals applying for admission to the College of Health Sciences Occupational Therapy Program must submit documentation for the following minimum requirements before the academic year commences for the incoming class: